AstroPathJHU/AstroID/README.md

 # AstroID

 Code for exporting clinical data from a REDCap build in AstroID format and pushing it into a MSSQL database.
-Note MSSQL uses (t-SQL).
+Note MSSQL uses `t-SQL`.

 ## Contents

 - *create_recap_tables_in_sql.ipynb*
   - Jupyter Notebook with code to export data from REDCap in AstroID format and import it into a temporary SQL database
 - REDCap-SQL
-  - Code to parse *redcap* tables from *ipynb* script SQL output tables and create more user friendly SQL tables for analysis
+  - Code to parse *redcap* tables from *ipynb* script SQL output tables and create more user-friendly SQL tables for analysis
 - *examples*
   - A folder with example analysis scripts using the SQL tables generated from *REDCAP-SQL* step and *AstroID*
   - example 1 (*densities*): aggregates cell type densities from an experimental database and pairs it to clinical data in a separate clinical database generated from a REDCap build in AstroID format